-5 Signs Inbound Marketing Might Work for You in 2023
+5 Signs Inbound Marketing Might Work for You in 2024

-Without inbound marketing, you’re probably using outdated strategies to attract leads and make conversions.
+Without inbound marketing, you probably use outdated strategies to attract leads and make conversions.
 Building awareness and trust is fundamental to inbound.
-Just think, if you're a B2C company that’s using billboard advertising and direct mail to get the word out about your business, you're really missing out on building a relationship with your consumer.
-Chances are that people who get the mailing or see your advertisement don't give a second thought to doing business with you because they're missing the why.
+If you're a B2C company using billboard advertising and direct mail to get the word out about your business, you're missing out on building a relationship with your consumer.
+Chances are that people who get the mailing or see your advertisement don't think about doing business with you because they're missing the why.

 1. Your current SEO status is poor

 Appearing on the first page of a search engine is crucial to the success of your business.
 Research shows that 75% of consumers looking to solve a problem or inquiry on Google will not click on the second page of results.
 Poor Search Engine Optimization (SEO) leads to fewer visitors and, in turn, fewer conversions.
 Fortunately, there are several techniques to give your SEO a healthy boost:

 A surefire strategy is creating high-quality content on your website.
 This will improve your SEO for several reasons, including links, consistency, and keywords, increasing your ranks.
 Since inbound marketing goes hand in hand with creating quality content, incorporating it into your marketing strategy will further improve your SEO.

 Ensuring that your page loads quickly can further positively impact visitor engagement.
 The longer a visitor stays on your page, the more likely you will generate a lead.
 With 40% of visitors leaving a website after three seconds of it not loading, page loading speed is a small but impactful way to boost your SEO.

 2. You are relying too much on Outbound